Love is a game that two can play and both can win.

 Love is rarely a bed of roses.
-It oftentimes throws us into stormy weather only to surprise us with the most stunning rainbow afterwards.
+It oftentimes throws us into stormy weather only to surprise us with the most stunning rainbow afterward.
 Fortunately, a successful relationship is not a pure game of chance.
-In the Boat for Two you will take up the reins, floating through its beauties and hardships.
+In the Boat for Two, you will take up the reins, floating through its beauties and hardships.
 Withstand the whirlpools, underwater currents, and icebergs.
 Maneuver it wisely and see how strong your bond is.

 The game is designed as a playful poetic experience for touchscreen devices.
 The mechanics is based on creating waves, which steer the leaf on its way down the river.
 Two players are encouraged to cooperate and negotiate their common journey through the unknown lands.
 The scenery, music, ambient sounds, and poetry change in accordance with the stage of the metaphorical relationship.

 The story of Boat for Two is told by poems which have a strong connection to the theme of love and the metaphor of a boat steering through different kinds of waters.
 The poems appear at premarked spots in the game, for example when the players find themselves at a calm and beautiful rose-colored morning after a wild night.
 They take a huge part in transporting the story to the player and the different segments of the game.